Austin Art Yard Tour 2012: The List

 A giant bamboo teepee fire pit, bowling balls, license plates, a house painted in digital camoflage (using Martha Stewart colors), and misc yard ephemera make this a must stop in the center of Austin.

-Susan Maynard lovingly assembled, with the help of Chris Green and Vince Hanneman, this beautifully mosaiced bottle house next to what used to be the Spunky Monkey, an early Austin art yard environment (remants of which can still be seen next door....).
+Susan Maynard lovingly assembled this beautifully mosaiced bottle house next to what used to be the Spunky Monkey, an early Austin art yard environment (remants of which can still be seen next door....).
 The house, located toward the back of the property, is now used as a studio.

 They said the Hill Country couldn't be made more beautiful.
-One hundred bowling balls, bottles, and a "leggy" tree later, it's clear that they were wrong.
+One hundred bowling balls, bottles, and a little of this and that later, it's clear that they were wrong.

 the west lynn gorilla710 west lynn street drive by